johannrichard/documentation/installation/installing-images/mac.md

 # Installing operating system images on Mac OS

-On Mac OS you have the choice of the command line `dd` tool or using the graphical tool ImageWriter to write the image to your SD card.
+On Mac OS you have the choice of the command line `dd` tool or using the graphical tool ImageWriter or Etcher to write the image to your SD card.

+## Using Etcher (Completely graphical interface)

+_Note: [Etcher](https://etcher.io) is a free, third party tool that you have to download first.
+Use it at your own risk, you can cause as much havoc as with the other two approaches.
+But it works very well and completely graphical._

+* If you haven't done so, download your Raspbian image
+* Download [Etcher](https://etcher.io) for your platform and install it
+* Connect the SD card reader (if you use an external reader)
+* Insert the SD card
+* Launch Etcher and follow the three easy steps:
+1. Select the image you downloaded
+1. Select the SD card drive
+1. Flash! (_You might have to enter your password in the process, this is completely expected)
+* Done (Etcher will verify the flashed image for you by default)

 ## (Mostly) graphical interface